FELT-Labs/documentation/guides/data-provider.md

 ### Approve FELT Algorithms

-If you are using your data, don’t forget to allow the “Local Training — FELT” algorithm or just all published algorithms.
+If you are using your data, don’t forget to allow the “Local Training — FELT” algorithm.